fish-shell/fish-shell/doc_src/cmds/bind.rst

     The input function is useful to emulate ``ib`` vi text object.
     The following brackets are considered: ``([{}])``

-``kill-bigword``
-    move the next whitespace-delimited word to the killring

 ``kill-token``
     move the next argument to the killring